-Following features are supported in OneSignal service.
+The following features are supported in the OneSignal service.
 Let us have a look at them.

-- Target Audience – You can choose the target audience to whom you wish to send out notifications based on their demographics such as the language, their preferences and so on.
+- Target Audience – You can choose the target audience to whom you wish to send out notifications based on their demographics such as their language, their preferences, and so on.